 If you’re like many business owners, this time of the year can be one of your best revenue-generating period.

-But, if you’re like many business owners in 2020, that holiday income may seem just out of reach.
+But, if you’re like many business owners, that holiday income may seem just out of reach.
 I recently gave a webinar on 5 Last-Minute Marketing Ideas for Small Businesses and here’s a bit of what I discussed.
 You can watch the video replay to see the whole webinar.

 This is where you start: